secretstartups/handbook/customer-success/vision/index.html.md

 ### Retention and Reasons for Churn

-We measure customer success through Net Retention.
+We measure customer success through Gross and Net Retention.

-Our [Target](/handbook/finance/financial-planning-and-analysis/#terminology) net retention rate is above 130%.

-Our [Target](/handbook/finance/financial-planning-and-analysis/#terminology) gross retention rate is 90%.

 #### Retention, Gross & Net (Dollar Weighted)